Breeze Blocks

 Picking the Perfect Materials

 Cement Breeze Blocks can be adhered using “Brickies Mortar.”
-Our recommendation is the Allborg White brand.
-It has a perfect colour match to Breeze Blocks.
+Our recommendation is the Allborg White Brand.
+It has a perfect colour match to Cement Breeze Blocks.

 In saying that, we strongly do not recommend grey (natural) mortar by any means, especially for Cement Breeze Blocks.
 Porcelain Breeze Blocks require Portland cement mortar and fine sand for adhesion, as well as an 8mm joint between pieces and the use of spacers to ensure a more solid structure.

-If you’re working on a budget, with high hopes for your home and garden to look as beautiful as possible, we strongly recommend considering either Cement or Porcelain Breeze Blocks for your home build or renovation project.
+If you’re working on a budget, with an aim for your home and garden to look as beautiful as possible, we strongly recommend considering either Cement or Porcelain Breeze Blocks for your home build or renovation project.

 Check Out Our Bold and Beautiful Designs

 Cement Breeze Blocks are available in a variety of cut-out designs such as flower, leaf, star, connect, square, valley, astro, vline, sunstory, rubic, octagon, mountain, and the one-y.
 Prefer a sleeker look?
-Our Porcelain Breeze Blocks come in chic shades like white, grey, and clay in the sophisticated Castello and Anthracite, as well as Bordeaux, Sand, and White in the elegant Piqué designs.
+Our Porcelain Breeze Blocks come in chic shades like white, grey, and clay in the sophisticated Castello and Anthracite designs, as well as bordeaux, sand, and white in the elegant Piqué designs.

 Size Counts

-So, whether you are going for something angular and modern, or floral and more flowy, there is a design to suit any style, taste and home.
+So, whether you are going for something angular and modern, or floral and more flowy, Breeze Blocks are available in a variety of designs to suit any style, taste and home.
 Most of the Breeze Blocks come in small and large sizes, accommodating for any area you choose to install them.

 Add a Personal Touch

-Now, what if you prefer a splash of colour instead of the traditional white that the cement Breeze Blocks come in?
-That can be easily arranged!
-Cement Breeze Blocks can be easily painted in any colour, adding a splash of brightness to your indoor or outdoor aesthetic.
+What if you prefer a splash of colour instead of the traditional white of the cement Breeze Blocks?
+We have a simple solution!
+Cement Breeze Blocks can be easily painted in any colour, adding a splash of brightness to your indoor or outdoor space.

 Built to Withstand in Fire-Prone Regions

-If you live in areas in Sydney that are more susceptible to bushfires, it’s important to consider fire safety with every chosen material.
-Cement Breeze Blocks, like all concrete blocks or bricks, are fire-resistant but not fire-proof.
-This is because the blocks comprise both silica and sand – both of which are not combustible materials, making them resistant to fires but not fireproof.
+If you live in areas in Sydney that are more susceptible to bushfires, it’s important to consider fire safety when choosing the landscaping materials for your home.
+Cement Breeze Blocks, like all concrete blocks or bricks, are fire- resistant but not fire- proof.
+This is because the blocks comprise of both silica and sand – both of which are not combustible materials, making them resistant to fires but not fireproof.

 Porcelain Breeze Blocks, manufactured from clay that is heated at high temperatures, have a higher resistance to fires.
 However, if you are looking for something fireproof, we suggest you consider an alternative walling option.